Blog

 The Gramm-Leach-Bliley Act (GLBA) enforces strict regulations to safeguard financial information.
 GLBA compliance is a critical requirement for financial institutions and industries managing sensitive consumer data in the U.S.

-In this blog, we explore the 2021 update to GLBA and what you need to do to ensure your data is compliant.
+That's why in this blog, we explore the 2021 update to GLBA compliance requirements that took effect in December 2022, and what financial institutions and other covered entities need to do to ensure their data remains compliant today.

 What is the Gramm-Leach-Bliley Act (GLBA)?